javiermontanana/grade5theory/_ag-clefs-and-registers/clefs-and-register.md

-In theory any clef can be located on any line, but in modern use, there are only 4 combinations:
+In theory any clef can be located on any line, but there are 4 combinartions that are most commonly used, and that you will see in the grade 5 theory exam:

-- G clef on the 2nd line (known as treble clef)
+- G clef on the 2nd line (known as treble clef)  [picture]
-- F clef on the 4th line (known as bass clef)
+- F clef on the 4th line (known as bass clef)    [picture]
-- C clef on the 3rd line (known as alto clef)
+- C clef on the 3rd line (known as alto clef)    [picture]
-- C clef on the 4th line (known as tenor clef)
+- C clef on the 4th line (known as tenor clef)   [picture]

 ## placing middle C in all four clefs

-now that we know what each clef stands for, we can place a given pitch on any clef.
+Now that we know what each clef stands for, we can place a given pitch on any clef.

 Let's start by placing middle C in all 4 clefs: